Academic year 2021/22

 This section provides information on the number of early career teachers participating in the provider-led ECF-based induction and the percentage of early career teachers participating in the provider-led and school-led ECF-based induction in the academic year 2021 to 2022.
 The figures are broken down by region as well as school and individual-level characteristics.
 Whilst the main focus in this section is on early career teachers, the underlying data files also include breakdowns for mentors who were participating in the provider-led ECF-based induction.

 Schools can choose how they want to deliver ECF-based induction.
 They can use a provider-led approach whereby a DfE funded training provider and a delivery partner provide ECF-based training directly to the early career teachers and train mentors on how to support early career teachers.
-The training programmes designed by these lead providers are accredited by DfE and quality assured by the Education Endowment Foundation (EEF).
+The training programmes designed by these lead providers are accredited by DfE and quality assured by the Education Endowment Foundation (EEF) (opens in a new tab).
 Alternatively, schools can use freely-available DfE accredited materials to deliver their own induction programme or design and deliver their own induction programme based on the ECF (school-led approach).

 In total, 93.0% of early career teachers who were in the School Workforce Census (SWC) in 2021 and started their induction from 1 September 2021 participated in the provider-led ECF-based induction; 5.4% participated in the school-led induction based on the ECF.
 The remaining 1.6% of early career teachers were indicated as undertaking the provider-led ECF-based training, but the department has not received confirmation that they have started the training.